Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Introduction

+A few years ago... no decent watches

+This guide is about getting good value for money.

+Budget is probably the main consideration but there will be additional factors:

-Chipset - Airoha and needs to be multi-band if plan on posting to GP3S
+- GNSS Chipset - Airoha and needs to be multi-band if plan on posting to GP3S

-Ruggedness - running watches are cheaper, but less robust and lower water resistence
+- Ruggedness - running watches are cheaper, but less robust and lower water resistence

-Screen type - MIP or AMOLED
+- Screen type - MIP or AMOLED

-Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
+- Watch size - bigger watches suit bigger wrists, but have larger screens and longer battery life
+- Some watches such as the fēnix and eipx have have premium models with titanium bezel

-Note about SatIQ
+Note about multi-band requirement for GP3S and SatIQ.

+Link to my Garmin guide.

 ### Quick Comparison

-This table should help you to identify Garmin watches that suit your budget, prior to reading any detailed information.
+This table should help you to identify the most suitable Garmin watches within your budget, prior to reading any further details.

 |                   |   Deals    |   RRP   | Multi-band | Screen | Water resistence |
 | ----------------- | :--------: | :-----: | :--------: | :----: | :--------------: |